sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

   - Attachments list (e.g., PDFs, images, links) with `Add` / `Remove` controls.
   - Toggle: **"Allow download"**.
   - Toggle: **"Mark as preview"** (free sample lesson).
+- Content protection / viewing behaviour (best effort, non-DRM):
+  - **Document lessons** default to a **protected view-only mode**:
+    - Students normally see a **"View"** button that opens the document in a secure viewer instead of getting a raw file link.
+    - The **"Allow download"** toggle explicitly controls whether a separate **"Download"** action is shown for that lesson.
+  - Document viewer and video player screens overlay a subtle, per-student **watermark** (e.g., name, code, timestamp) to discourage casual leaks and make the source traceable.
+  - Locally hosted / Drive-proxied videos are played through a streaming player rather than a simple direct file download, and YouTube embeds use a **restricted UI** (no obvious "Watch on YouTube" / share buttons) to make copying harder.
+  - The system does **not** promise 100% prevention against advanced screen recording or download tools, but is designed to make copying significantly harder for normal users.

 ### 5.4 Activities & Resources (Add Activity/Resource Modal)